-SALES IN OTHER CAMPUS FACILITIES 3.24(d)
+3.24(d) SALES IN OTHER CAMPUS FACILITIES

-- 3.24(d)(1) Sales of goods and services in all academic buildings is prohibited. - 3.24(d)(2) Sales of goods and services by students or student organizations, excluding tutoring, in other campus facilities, as with all sales, must have the approval of the Director of Student Activities or his/her designee and are governed by the policies established for the area of campus in which the sale will be conducted, and by the nature of the sale. - 3.24(d)(3) Sales on the streets and grounds are approved through the Student Activities Center and are governed by the policies established for use of campus grounds. - 3.24(d)(4) Sales on campus by student organizations utilizing Pony Express must be approved by the Director of Student Activities or his/her designee and follow the procedure established by the Park and Pony Office and the Student Activities Center.
+- 3.24(d)(1) Sales of goods and services in all academic buildings is prohibited. - 3.24(d)(2) Sales of goods and services by students or student organizations, excluding tutoring, in other campus facilities, as with all sales, must have the approval of the Assistant Dean of Student Life / Director of Student Activities & Multicultural Student Affairs or his/her designee and are governed by the policies established for the area of campus in which the sale will be conducted, and by the nature of the sale. - 3.24(d)(3) Sales on the streets and grounds are approved through the Student Activities & Multicultural Student Affairs office and are governed by the policies established for use of campus grounds. - 3.24(d)(4) Sales on campus by student organizations utilizing Pony Express must be approved by the Assistant Dean of Student Life / Director of Student Activities & Multicultural Student Affairs or his/her designee and follow the procedure established by the Park and Pony Office and the Student Activities & Multicultural Student Affairs office.